 Meta descriptions are an indirect ranking factor.
 A good meta description will not automatically make your website rank higher in Google, as they announced back in 2009.
 It does, however, have a big effect on your SEO performance.

-Google often shows the meta description in the search results.
+Google often shows the meta description in the search engine results page (SERP).
 It's one of the first impressions of your website for searchers.

 You can see the page title as a pick-up line for your website: a good meta description tells searchers what you have to offer, and why they should click on your result.
 It is a way to increase the CTR (Click Through Rate) from Google to your website.